kenhkan/morrison/README.md

 - links the different components that may have the same names without conflicts while avoids employing a "sub-dependency" strategy like what Node.js' npm does; and
-- exposes a frontend UI that allows inspection of the network in real-time. i.e. A manager can see IPs traveling through the network while it is running.

 ## Sections